Cars

 [RY

-the Mini-bodied Jag-motored car in the background, anyone?
-It's Dave Peters #231 from Hatfield July 2009 --- thanks
+photo] at Brafield.
+The Mini-bodied Jag-motored car in the background is Dave Peters #231 from Hatfield.

-of the 231, showing (great style) the exhaust pipe from the Jag
+of the Peters 231, showing the exhaust pipe from the Jag

 A big thanks to Elaine,